tc39/notes/es6/2012-09/sept-20.md

 Recent post on es-discuss from user that doesn't like Array.of

-Array.of has been implemented in all of the es6 shim libs (Paul Miller, Axel Rauschmayer, Andrea Giammarchi and others…)
+Array.of has been implemented in all of the es6 shim libs (Paul Miller, Axel Rauschmayer, Andrea Giammarchi and others...)

 ## Array.of()